-Flow Short name Definition GHG fugitive emissions GHGFUGIT GHG fugitive emissions presents the fugitive CO 2 and CH 4 emissions from energy.
-This includes GHG emissions from fuel combustion in IPCC Source/Sink Category 1 B under the 2006 GLs.
-GHGFUGIT = INDPROD + FLARED + VENTED + TANDD + DISTLOSS Production INDPROD Expressed in thousand tonnes of CH 4 .
-It includes methane accidental emissions from upstream processes other than venting and flaring.
+Flow Short name Definition Fugitive GHG emissions GHGFUGITI Fugitive GHG emissions presents the fugitive CO 2 and CH 4 emissions from energy.
+This includes GHG emissions in IPCC Source/Sink Category 1 B under the 2006 GLs .
+Of which: production FUGPRODUC It includes methane accidental emissions from upstream processes other than venting and flaring.
 This corresponds to IPCC Source/Sink Category 1 B 2 a iii 1, 1 B 2 a iii 2 (oil), 1B 2 b iii 1 and 1B 2 b iii 2 (natural gas).
-Flared FLARED Expressed in thousand tonnes of CO_2 or CH_4 .
-It includes CO_2 from flaring or CH_4 emissions from incomplete combustion of flares.
+Of which: flared FUGFLARED It includes CO 2 from flaring or CH 4 emissions from incomplete combustion of flares.
 This corresponds to IPCC Source/Sink Category 1 B 2 a ii and 1 B 2 b ii (oil).
-Vented VENTED Expressed in thousand tonnes of CH 4 .
-It includes methane emissions from venting.
+Of which: vented FUGVENTED It includes methane emissions from venting.
 This corresponds to IPCC Source/Sink Category 1 B 1 a (coal), 1 B 2 a i (oil) and 1 B 2 b i (natural gas).
-Transmission and distribution (accidental) TANDD Expressed in thousand tonnes of CH 4 .
-It includes methane accidental emissions from downstream processes.
+Of which: transmission and distribution (accidental) FUGTRADIS It includes methane accidental emissions from downstream processes.
 This corresponds to IPCC Source/Sink Category 1 B 2 a iii 3, 1 B 2 a.iii 4 and 1 B 2 a iii 5 (oil), 1 B 2 b iii 4 and 1 B 2 b iii 5 (natural gas).

-Distribution losses (deliberate) DISTLOSS Expressed in thousand tonnes of CH 4 .
-It includes methane deliberate emissions from downstream processes.
+Of which: distribution losses (deliberate) FUGDISLOS It includes methane deliberate emissions from downstream processes.
 This corresponds to IPCC Source/Sink Category 1 B 2 a iii 5 (oil) and 1 B 2 b iii 5 (natural gas).
-Energy-related GHG GHGENE Energy-related GHG presents energy-related GHG emissions, including total GHG emissions from fuel combustion plus CO 2 and CH 4 fugitive emissions from energy, representing the bulk of the energy-related emissions IPCC Source/Sink Category 1 with minor exceptions as detailed below: GHGENE = GHGFCOMB + GHGFUGIT

-Exclusions from IPCC Source/Sink Category 1B: For fugitive emissions from Oil and Gas: o N 2 O emissions from waste gas flaring o CO 2 flared from Natural Gas industry o CO 2 vented For fugitive emissions from Coal: o Flared CH 4 o All fugitive CO 2 , including from flaring CH 4 and uncontrolled burning of coal dumps Emissions from IPCC Source/Sink Category 1C - CO 2 capture and storage are not included.
+GHG emissions from energy GHGENERGY GHG emissions from energy presents energy-related GHG emissions, including total GHG emissions from fuel combustion plus CO2 and CH4 fugitive emissions from energy, representing the bulk of the energy-related emissions, as in IPCC Source/Sink Category 1 with minor exceptions as detailed below: GHGENERGY = GHGFCOMB + GHGFUGITI Exclusions from IPCC Source/Sink Category 1B: For fugitive emissions from Oil and Gas: o N2O emissions from waste gas flaring o CO2 flared from Natural Gas industry o CO2 vented For fugitive emissions from Coal: o Flared CH4 o All fugitive CO2, including from flaring CH4 and uncontrolled burning of coal dumps Emissions from IPCC Source/Sink Category 1C - CO2 capture and storage are not included.